isacjunior/doc_widget/packages/doc_widget/README.md

 ## How to generate

-You will need to annotate your Widget with `doc` annotation and after generate the code with all information about your widget.
+You will need to annotate your Widget with `docWidget` annotation and after generate the code with all information about your widget.

 ```dart
 import 'package:doc_widget/doc_widget.dart';